Take one bite of this pizza soup, and it tastes like your favorite pie in bowl form! Serve with crusty bread for an outrageously delicious meal.

 - Go easy with Garden Vegetable Soup, or fancy with French Onion Soup

-- Go Italian-style with traditional Pasta e Ceci (Italian Chickpea Soup)
+- Go Italian-style with Creamy Tortellini Soup or Pasta e Ceci (Italian Chickpea Soup)

 - Opt for ultra creamy Broccoli Potato Soup